Indian Army: Bhairav Light Commando Battalions

-Bhairav Light Commando Battalions are another type of formation that is being raised by the Indian Army.
-The battalion has a strength of 250 personnel, including 78 officers, which is much lesser than that of a standard infantry battalion or a Parachute Regiment battalion which include 800 and 620 soldiers each.
+Bhairav Battalions are another type of formation that is being raised by the Indian Army.
+The battalion has a strength of 250 personnel, including 78 officers, which is much less than that of a standard infantry battalion (800 soldiers) or a Parachute Regiment battalion (620 soldiers).
+AK-203 is the standard issue rifle for the Bhairav light commandos.
 These agile and compact battalions, evolving from the Ghatak Platoon concept, are designed as shock troops to undertake clandestine missions or deliver surprise strikes under high-risk conditions the enemy lines to inflict maximum damage.
-The units are being raised under the long-standing “son of the soil” concept which is used by the Indian Army while raising battalions.
-Under this concept, the Army Chief has tasked the individual Infantry Regimental Centres to select, train, and depute personnel from their respective units, which will be affiliated with and operate alongside specific corps.
+The units are being raised under the long-standing “son of the soil” concept, in which soldiers are recruited from the areas they will be called upon to defend, in order to recruit soldiers with local knowledge and connections, as well as a direct personal stake in defending their communities.
+The Army Chief has tasked the individual Infantry Regimental Centres to select, train, and depute personnel from their respective units, which will be affiliated with and operate alongside specific corps.
 The selected soldiers will be trained for 2–3 months for their first phase under the Regimental Centre, followed by a month-long second phase of advanced training under the aegis of Special Forces training centres of the troops' respective deployment theatres.
 These units will be lighter armed and less strategically tasked than the Special Forces, serving instead as a bridge between Special Forces and regular infantry, thereby freeing the former for more critical operations.

 As per a report on 14 August, the Indian Army plans to have five such battalions by the end of 31 October.
 From the five battalions, three of the battalions will be assigned to the Northern Command with one each for XIV Corps, XV Corps and XVI Corps, while one each will be deployed in the Western and the Northeastern sectors.
 The battalions will be tasked for roles like cross-border interdiction, reconnaissance and disruption of adversary positions.
 Ultimately, 23 Bhairav Battalions are planned to be raised.

 As of 22 October, the service will raise 25 Bhairav battalions within six months.
 Meanwhile, five battalions, as earlier planned, have already been deployed and their training programme will culminate on 30 October, following which, the battalions will be operationalised.
 Additionally, four additional battalions are being raised.